 Many people struggle to reach their goals not because of a lack of ability, intelligence, discipline, or opportunity.
 They struggle because of invisible mental barriers known as limiting beliefs.
 These beliefs quietly shape how we see ourselves, how we see our world, what we believe is possible, and the actions we take every day.
 Over time, they influence decisions about health, relationships, finances, and personal growth.
-This article explores how to identify limiting beliefs, where beliefs come from, the neuroscience of beliefs, how self-sabotage is a result of limiting beliefs, practical steps to overcome limiting beliefs, and why overcoming limiting beliefs allows us to change our mindset and transform.
+This article explores how to identify limiting beliefs, where beliefs come from, the neuroscience of beliefs, how self-sabotage is a result of limiting beliefs, signs you have limiting beliefs, practical steps to overcome limiting beliefs, and why overcoming limiting beliefs allows us to change our mindset and transform.

 What Are Limiting Beliefs?